Microchipping

 The Microchipping Procedure

 The microchip is implanted using a large gauge needle, which will place the chip in the subcutaneous space (the loose tissue space between the skin and muscle layers) in the area of the upper back.
-We use this this area of the back, also referred to as the “scruff,” because in this location the skin has fewer pain receptors.
+We use this area of the back, also referred to as the “scruff,” because in this location the skin has fewer pain receptors.

 Since the procedure isn’t entirely painless we often prefer to microchip puppies and kittens at the time that they are under anesthesia for their neuter or spay surgery.
 Although this is the most convenient time, we often will microchip pets that have already been spayed or neutered at a regular appointment without the need to sedate them.
 Although a little more intense, the pain from the implantation is much like a vaccination and is only momentary.